 We typically admit three or four undergraduates per year.

 At its heart the discipline is one of problem solving - seeking out and implementing solutions.
 It has revolutionised the world we live in and will help to define our future.
 A Computer Science degree puts you at the forefront of this revolution and develops valuable transferable skills such as analytic thinking and programming.

 The benefits of Computer Science at Fitzwilliam College

 Fitzwilliam College benefits from being situated close to the Computer Lab, less than a five-minute cycle away (15-minute walk).

 Our standard conditional offer for this subject is usually A*A*A at A-level or 40-42 points overall and 7, 7, 6 at Higher Level in IB.
 We may modify offers to take account of individual circumstances.

 A Level (or equivalent) Mathematics is required.
 Further Mathematics is not a formal requirement, but the majority of admitted candidates do study this subject.
 Other useful subjects include Physics and Chemistry.

 Candidates should normally expect two interviews.

-Applicants are required to sit the Computer Science admissions written assessment, if invited to interview.
+Applicants are required to sit the Test of Mathematics for University Admission (TMUA) pre-interview and must register for the assessment by 15 October, separately to the UCAS application.
 More information can be found on the University website.